v74c63t/sekai-hub/README.md

 The following **additional** features are implemented:

--   [ ] List anything else that you added to improve the site's functionality!
+-   [ ] A preview tab to allows users to preview their image or video while creating or updating a post

 ## Video Walkthrough